Skip to content

 Can vaping make you throw up in the morning?

-Yes, vaping can cause nausea or even vomiting in the morning, especially if you vape on an empty stomach or use a high nicotine strength.
+Yes, vaping can cause morning nausea or vomiting, especially if you vape immediately after waking on an empty stomach, use high nicotine strength first thing, are dehydrated from sleep, or have developed nicotine sensitivity overnight.

 Why does vaping make me feel tired?